STEM SHAREHOLDER ALERT: Jakubo - GuruFocus.com

-NEW YORK, June 9, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Stem, Inc. f/k/a Star Peak Energy Transition Corp.
-(NYSE: STEM).
+NEW YORK, June 14, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Stem, Inc. f/k/a Star Peak Energy Transition Corp. (: STEM).

 To receive updates on the lawsuit, fill out the form: